Casey Cramer: Miami Dolphins

-Third stint with Titans
+Tennessee Titans (third stint)

-Cramer was re-signed by the Tennessee Titans on December 31, 2008 after linebacker Josh Stamer was placed on injured reserve.
-He was waived on September 4.
+Cramer was re-signed by the Titans on December 31, 2008 after linebacker Josh Stamer was placed on injured reserve.
+He was waived on September 4, 2009.

+Post-NFL Career

+Cramer is pastor of King’s Cross Community Church, a Presbyterian Church in America (PCA) church in Dayton, Ohio.
+He previously served on the staff of several PCA churches in Nashville, Tennessee.